TL;DR

 The Challenge: False positives are one of the biggest time-wasters for SOC analysts.
 Traditional threat detection methods often generate large numbers of false positives—alerts that appear to indicate a threat but turn out to be benign.
 SOC teams can spend hours investigating these false alarms, diverting resources away from real threats and reducing overall efficiency.

-How AI Helps: AI-driven systems do not become fatigued, but are able to continuously weed out false positives from the alert queue so that the SOC team can focus on the legitimate issues that require human intelligence.
-In this way, AI SOC analysts can reduce the number of false positives that human SOC teams have to deal with.
+How Agentic AI Helps: AI-driven systems do not become fatigued, but are able to continuously weed out false positives from the alert queue so that the SOC team can focus on the legitimate issues that require human intelligence.
+In this way, AI SOC agents can reduce the number of false positives that human SOC teams have to deal with.
 This means analysts can focus their attention where it matters most, improving both the speed and accuracy of threat detection.

 6. Lack of Integration Across Security Tools